cvdlab-projects/webdicom/README.md

 (The MIT License)

-Copyright (c) 2013 Fabio Mastromatteo, Giovanni Pace, Roberta Romano, Serena Sforza, Valerio Cestarelli
+Copyright (c) 2013 Andrea Farruggio, Fabio Mastromatteo, Giovanni Pace, Roberta Romano, Serena Sforza, Valerio Cestarelli

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the